Live map Pricing Start free trial

 Industry rankings 2026

-• AirlineRatings 2026: KLM is listed among safer carriers with a 7/7 safety score under the AirlineRatings methodology.
+• AirlineRatings 2026: KLM carries a 7/7 safety score under the AirlineRatings methodology.
 KLM was absent from the very top "Top 25 Safest" tier in 2025 ranking publications.

 • Skytrax: 4-star airline.